lukasziegler/retreats-in-oesterreich/README.md

 ### GitHub Codespaces

-To get this project up and running on GitHub Codespances online, run the following commands
+To get this project up and running on GitHub Codespances, use the following commands:

 ```
 [to build on Codespace Terminal]